Beneficiaries of IOM Ukraine’s 1+1 Initiative that supports migrant workers investment in economic development

 In Ukraine, IOM supports the Government in harnessing the development potential of migration, particularly by creating incentives for migrants’ remittances investment and offering evidence-based policy advice to enhance labour migration management.

-In 2018, according to the World Bank, Ukrainian migrants’ remittances amounted to USD 14.4 bln (almost double if compared to USD 7.4 bln in 2014).
-Moreover, as IOM study shows, 21% of Ukrainian migrant workers stated interest in investing in businesses and development projects in Ukraine.
+Moreover, as IOM study shows, 21 per cent of Ukrainian migrant workers stated interest in investing in businesses and development projects in Ukraine.
 If effectively harnessed, migrant remittances could significantly contribute not only to poverty reduction, but to sustainable development in Ukraine.
 In the longer term, the professional and skills networks that develop through labour mobility can further stimulate productivity and growth.
 At the same time, rapid growth of labour migration is accompanied by growing risks of unethical recruitment, irregular employment and deteriorating working conditions for migrant workers, in worst cases resulting in human trafficking and labour exploitation.
 Vulnerabilities of low-skilled migrant workers are exacerbated by reliance on informal agents.
 According to the household survey conducted by the State Statistics Service of Ukraine in 2017, 76 per cent of Ukrainian labour migrants found a job abroad through informal channels and 62 per cent worked without an employment contract.
 This calls for greater effort to ensure protection of prospective migrant workers starting from the recruitment stage, as well as the need to strengthen institutional capacities in Ukraine and in key destination countries to optimize benefits of labour migration and address challenges of skilled migration.

 PROJECTS AND INITIATIVES